Overview of oxygen delivery devices

 - FiO2: 0.21-0.6 (variable depending on patient’s minute ventilation)

-- Advantages: Can be assembled in various low cost configurations, can be used with any O2 source, provides some positive pressure in addition to supplemental O2
+- Advantages: Can be assembled in various low cost configurations, can be used with any regulated O2 source, provides some positive pressure in addition to supplemental O2

 - Disadvantages: can be challenging to titrate and fit if never used before

 Bubble CPAP devices may come in many difference configurations such as that show above, or a clinician improvised version show below.
+Pressure is determined by flow and the depth of the expiratory limb in the water chamber.

-Titration of bubble CPAP includes starting at a flow rate of 5 L/min, immersing the expiratory limb in the water chamber, to a depth in cm that equals the desired CPAP pressure (ie cmH2O); look for bubbles and titrate to 10 L/min if needed to generate bubbles.
+- Immerse the expiratory limb in the water chamber, to a depth in cm that equals the desired CPAP pressure (i.e. cmH2O)

 Facemask with Reservoir